codelovercc/service_container/README.md

 Typically, use `ServiceProvider({bool printDebugLogs = false})` constructor and pass `printDebugLogs: true` to enable logging.

-If that can't fitted you, you can use `ServiceContainerLogging` class.
+If that can't fitted you, you can use `ContainerConfigure` extension methods.
-Use `ServiceContainerLogging.enableDebugLogging()` to enable logging in debug mode.
+Use `containerConfigure.enableDebugLogging()` to enable logging in debug mode.
-Use `ServiceContainerLogging.enableDebugLogPrinter(provider)` to print logs in debug mode.
+Use `containerConfigure.enableDebugLogPrinter(provider)` to print logs in debug mode.
 You can reset Top-level variable `$LogPrinter` that defines in [services.dart](lib/src/services.dart) to custom your log printer, always use `$LogPrinter` service as your log printer.

-To configure service container logging use `ServiceContainerLogging` class.
+To configure service container logging use `ContainerConfigure` logging extension methods.

 ## Override services